cloudfoundry-attic/health_manager/README.md

 ### Harmonizer

-Expresses the policy of bringing the applications to the Expected State by observing the Known State.
+Expresses the policy of bringing the applications to the Desired State by observing the Actual State.

 Harmonizer sets up the interactions between other components, and aims to achieve clarity of the intent through delegation:

-Known State and Expected State are compared periodically with the use of the Scheduler and Nudger actions are Scheduled to bring the States into harmony.
+Actual State and Desired State are compared periodically with the use of the Scheduler and Nudger actions are Scheduled to bring the States into harmony.